“Healthier Living” Chronic Disease Self-Management Program 800-900-8582

 Two-part class.
 You must attend both sessions to complete it.

-Please call to register or register online. $25 (cost of materials).
+Please call to register or register below selecting "Health Management." $25 (cost of materials).

 Dementia Live 805-388-1952, ext 100